 In the example below, a legacy visit appointment HTML page for Dynamics 365 is used to check bookings created for a venue on a selected date and specific duration:

-By converting this process to Power Apps a modern layout is enabled.
+By converting this process to a PCF, a modern layout is enabled.
 In this instance, the venue selection drop-down has been converted to a standard lookup type field with date and duration criteria shown within a filter overlay.
 Once set, these filters can be collapsed enabling users to work within a streamlined interface: